Program Themes and Topics

 Discovering Ancient Egypt: Series of Five Lectures

-1) Mummies and More: Introduction to the Art and Archaeology of Ancient Egypt
+1) Mummies and More: Discovering the Art and Archaeology of Ancient Egypt

 2) The Science of Mummification